-Pension contributions are made to both the Rhondda Cynon Taf CBC Pension Fund and the Teachers' Pension Agency, in respect of Joint Committee employees.
+Pension contributions are made to both the Rhondda Cynon Taf CBC Pension Fund and the Teachers Pension Agency, in respect of Joint Committee employees.
 See notes 18.0 and 19.0 for further information.

 Interests of Members of the Joint Committee are maintained in a register held by their own Local Authority.
-Interests of Senior Officers are monitored by the Consortium.
-The following transactions occurred with related parties (by virtue of Member interest in them) with whom the Joint Committee has had dealings:
+The following organisations are related parties (by virtue of Member interest in them) with whom the Joint Committee has had dealings:

-Organisation 2014/15 £'000 2015/16 £'000 Welsh Joint Education Committee 90 87
+Category of Organisation 2014/15 £'000 2015/16 £'000 Educational Establishments 90 60

-The table above does not include payments to/from the Local Authorities or schools within the consortium, as they are included elsewhere within this note.
+The table above does not include payments to/from the Local Authorities or schools within the consortium.
+These are included elsewhere within this note.